Aravind519/Aravind519.JS-Projects.github.io/README.md

  Click on any of the three images to start the game and click on PLAY button to resart the game.

 Rules:
- Rock beats scissors
+ Rock beats scissors,
-Scissors beat paper
+ Scissors beat paper,
  Paper beats rock.

 The image you clicked on will appear on the left and the computer choice will appear on the right.
 A win,lost or tied message will be displayed in the middle of the two choices(Yours and computer) with sound effects.